-Several scenarios associated with this sediment management study will require modeling of water availability using the Carmel River Basin Hydrologic Model (CRBHM).
+Several scenarios associated with this sediment management study will require modeling of water availability using the CRBHM.
 The model simulates mean daily flow and aquifer levels at several points along the main stem using GSFLOW coupled to MODFLOW.
 Scenarios would include:

-1) Baseline condition:
+1) Baseline condition12:

-- existing LP Reservoir storage (estimate as of August 2016) with no future sediment management (note: need to re-evaluate long-term siltation rate using both 10 and 20 AFY average loss); - Cal-Am diversions/operation in Carmel Valley as described in SWRCB CDO 2016-0016; MPWMD to cooperate with CAW to develop operations assumptions for Carmel River diversions for the short-term (i.e., 2016-2021); - presume operations don't change starting in 2022 this allows a comparison with and without completion of the desalination component of the Monterey Peninsula Water Supply Project (MPWSP); - model ASR operations presuming the Monterey Pipeline is not built;
+- existing LP Reservoir storage (estimate as of August 2016) with no future sediment management (note: this may require development of two "baseline" conditions one with a long-term siltation rate of 10 AFY loss and one with 18.5 AFY average loss); - Cal-Am diversions/operation in Carmel Valley as described in SWRCB CDO 2016-0016; MPWMD to cooperate with Cal-Am to develop operations assumptions for Carmel River diversions for the short-term (i.e., 2016-2021); - model ASR operations presuming the Monterey Pipeline is built and operational by WY2018, Pure Water Monterey Project delivers water by WY2019; - presume Cal-Am operations don't change starting in 2022 this allows a comparison with and without completion of the desalination component of the Monterey Peninsula Water Supply Project (MPWSP);